Where to Stay in Naples, Italy: Best Areas for First Visit (+Map & Tips)

 • How do you plan to get around?
 If you like to walk as much as possible, stay in the center.
 Whereas if you don’t mind taking a taxi once in a while, then it’s best to stay closer to the water.
 If you want to use public transportation, check if there is a metro station near your hotel.
 If you are passing by Naples by car, stay outside the center and make sure that your hotel has parking.

 • The season when you visit.
 Naples can get really hot in the summer.
 The old town has very narrow streets and tall buildings, so it can feel even warmer.
-Whereas the waterfront has a nice breeze and some hotels (very few) also have a swimming pool.
+Whereas the waterfront has a nice breeze and a few hotels also have a swimming pool.
 PRO TIP: Be sure to check if your accommodation has air conditioning if visiting in the warmest months!

 So, this is our guide to the best areas to stay in Naples.
 I hope that it gives you a better idea of what to expect and helps you find the perfect accommodation for your stay.